Maggie O'Farrell

-Maggie O'Farrell FRSL (born 1972) is a novelist from Northern Ireland.
+Maggie O'Farrell FRSL (born 1972) is an Irish-British novelist.
 Her acclaimed first novel, After You'd Gone, won the Betty Trask Award and a later one, The Hand That First Held Mine, the 2010 Costa Novel Award.
 She has twice been shortlisted since for the Costa Novel Award for Instructions for a Heatwave in 2014 and This Must Be The Place in 2017.
 Her memoir I Am, I Am, I Am: Seventeen Brushes with Death reached the top of the Sunday Times bestseller list.
-Her novel Hamnet won the Women's Prize for Fiction in 2020, the fiction prize at the 2020 National Book Critics Circle Awards, and was co-adapted for the screen with Chloe Zhao in 2025.
-Her 2022 historical novel The Marriage Portrait was shortlisted for the 2023 Women's Prize for Fiction.
+Her novel Hamnet won the Women's Prize for Fiction in 2020, the fiction prize at the 2020 National Book Critics Circle Awards.
+O'Farrell co-adapted the book for the screen with Chloé Zhao in 2025, and was nominated for an Academy Award for Best Adapted Screenplay for her work on the film.

 Early life and education

 Maggie O'Farrell was born in 1972 in Coleraine, County Londonderry, Northern Ireland.
-Her father was an academic, and the family moved around when she was a child, so she spent her childhood in Dublin, Wales, and Scotland.
+The family moved a number of times when she was a child, spending her childhood in Dublin and Wales, before settling in Scotland.
+She spent her childhood summers in Dublin, Galway and Donegal.
+O'Farrell stated that she wished she had an Irish accent like her cousins and that in Britain she felt Irish, and in Ireland she felt British.
 At the age of eight she was hospitalised with encephalitis, and missed over a year of school.
 She was at first unable to hold a pen or a book, and was told that she would never walk again, but after two years of intensive rehabilitation, she started to walk.
-She says that it was this period that fostered her love of literature.
+She says that this period fostered her love of literature.
 These events are echoed in The Distance Between Us and described in her 2017 memoir I Am, I Am, I Am.

 She was educated at North Berwick High School and Brynteg Comprehensive School, and then at New Hall, University of Cambridge (now Murray Edwards College), where she read English Literature.
 O'Farrell has stated that well into the 1990s, being Irish in Britain could be fraught.
 "We used to get endless Irish jokes, even from teachers.
 It wasn't funny at all".
 Nevertheless, not until 2013's Instructions for a Heatwave did Irish subjects become part of her work.